rojepp/reflenses/readme.md

 ## Performance

 This is way slower than the built-in way of creating new records.
-Before optmizing, a test run of 10.000 records would take ~12 seconds on my 4 years old laptop.
+Before optimizing, a test run of 10.000 records would take ~12 seconds on my 4 year old laptop.
 After optmizing the most obvious bits, it's down to ~4 seconds, where the native F# version is ~2 ms.
 If you hoist the expression out of the loop, you get a massive speedup.
-This literal doesn't seem to get cached by F#.
+This quotation literal doesn't seem to get cached by F#, even when it does not capture any locals.

      let expr = <@ (fun f -> f.Car.Make.Make) @>